Lund University Global Scholarship

 To apply for a Lund University Global Scholarship, you must first apply for the programme(s) or free-standing course(s) you wish to study at Lund University using the online, national application website, www.universityadmissions.se, during the application period.
 Once you have made a complete application to a degree programme or free-standing courses of at least 30 ECTS credits and paid the application fee, you will be able to apply for the scholarship.

-As part of this online application, you need to upload your scholarship 'motivation letter' (maximum 600 words).
+As part of this online application, you need to upload your scholarship 'motivation letter' (maximum 600 words) to the scholarship application portal.
 Please note that the scholarship "motivation letter" is different from any statement of purpose you may be required to submit as part of your programme application documents.
 Your scholarship personal "motivation letter" should explain why your academic performance and reasons for applying to Lund University make you an appropriate recipient for a Lund University Global Scholarship.

 You can only apply for one Lund University Global Scholarship per programme or free-standing course.
 However, it is still possible for you to apply to other scholarships, such as (for example) the Swedish Institute scholarships.